 ❚ “WHAT WILL YOU BE WEARING IN THE 80s?”
 This was the question posed by Steve Strange – the greeter on Tuesday nights at the Blitz Club since it opened in Covent Garden in February 1979.
-He was announcing the theme of the one-off costume party he was throwing at Witchity’s in Kensington High Street.
+Now he was announcing the theme of the one-off costume party he was throwing at Witchity’s in Kensington High Street.
 At the dawn of a new decade, as co-founder of a unique London phenomenon, an elite club-night for under-21 posers, he was challenging the Blitz Kids to play at futurology.
 Tuesdays at the Blitz were, according to St Martin’s School of Art wordsmith Perry Haines, “like a cherry on the bland fashion cake”.
 His college contemporary Iain R Webb enthused about “a little gang who still had that edge of not fitting in – people being different the same way”.
 These were the innovators that in my own Evening Standard reports I started dubbing the Now Crowd, since every flourish they made was of the moment.

 Followers of Rusty Egan’s electro-diskow music, which he pioneered as the Blitz Club deejay, came to Witchity dressed as shiny robo-futurists.
 Stepping from another Tardis, however, the Queen of the Blitz Kim Bowen decided to come as a full-blown Gloriana – Good Queen Bess herself, in a high stiff Tudor ruff and huge layered court gown.
 Lo!
 The Pose Age was well and truly declared open.
 During the Blitz Club’s first mould-breaking year media coverage had been zero to minimal.
 Then in one regal gesture, the New Romantics were only a tabloid headline away from being born.
 And the media floodgates opened.